 - All students will be provided with a school-issued device: iPads for Grades K–2 and Chromebooks for Grades 3–9.

 - Students should bring their device back and forth each day in the event they have to be quarantined or switch to remote learning.

 - Be sure to charge your device at home each night, as the classrooms will not have charging carts.

 Students Not Returning to Campus

 For those students who are not able to return to campus, we are developing a model for off-campus remote learning.
-If you are contemplating not having your child(ren) return for in-person instruction, and have not already done so, please contact the appropriate division head by August 14 so that we can discuss your situation.
-Email Chrissy Khachane for Grades K–5 (email@example.com) and Beth Mello for Grades 6–9 (firstname.lastname@example.org).
+If you have questions about this, please email Chrissy Khachane for Grades K–5 (firstname.lastname@example.org) and Beth Mello for Grades 6–9 (email@example.com).

 After School Program